 For example, our cooperation agreement with Nexperia, which is key to our business, contains certain terms that, if triggered, could have a material adverse effect on our business, financial condition, results of operations and prospects.
 For instance, the LSA contains customary events of default including, among others, payment defaults, breaches of covenants defaults, the occurrence of a material adverse change, bankruptcy and insolvency defaults, cross defaults with certain material indebtedness, judgment defaults, and the occurrence of a change of control.
-In addition, an event of default will occur if the Development and Loan Agreement ("DLA") is terminated under certain circumstances or we fail to timely deliver reports related to statements of work under the DLA.
+In addition, an event of default will occur if the DLA is terminated under certain circumstances or we fail to timely deliver reports related to statements of work under the DLA.
 Upon the occurrence and during the continuance an event of default, Nexperia may declare all or a portion of our outstanding obligations to be immediately due and payable and exercise other rights and remedies provided for under the LSA.
 If specified events of default occur and remain continuing for more than 30 consecutive days, we are required to assign a portion of our patent portfolio constituting collateral to Nexperia in satisfaction of our obligations under the LSA.
 During the existence of an event of default, interest on the obligations could be increased to 3.0% above the otherwise applicable interest rate.
 Additionally, pursuant to an intracompany license agreement with our wholly owned subsidiary, Transphorm Japan Epi ("TJE"), if certain events (some of which may be beyond our control) occur, we could be forced to sell TJE at fair market value to a third party that is approved by us and Nexperia.
-While TJE's epiwafer capacity currently is not required for production of our products, if such a "forced-sale" event were to happen in the future, we could be required to purchase a portion of our capacity, requiring us to generate more epiwafer capacity earlier than planned.
+While TJE's epiwafer capacity currently is not required for production of our products, if such a "forced sale" event were to happen in the future, we could be required to purchase a portion of our epiwafer requirements from the third party that purchases TJE.
+This could impact our epiwafer costs, reduce any overall profits, or cause us to lose a portion of our capacity, requiring us to generate more epiwafer capacity earlier than planned.
 This would result in greater capital expenditure than anticipated, which could have a material adverse effect on our business, financial condition, results of operations and prospects.

-Risks Related to our Financial Control Environment
+Risks Related to Our Financial Control Environment